-Second-best boss ever: Laughing Octopus is a weird and trippy boss fight in a claustrophobic maze of a clinic.
+Third-best boss ever: Laughing Octopus is a weird and trippy boss fight in a claustrophobic maze of a clinic.
 She can be anywhere, strike from anywhere...

 Best Level Ever: Twin Suns.
 A nostalgia-laden romp through the ruined Shadow Moses facility, topped with a sequence where you get to pilot Metal Gear REX and have a one-to-one giant robot fight with Liquid in his Metal Gear RAY, makes this a fan-favourite.

 Shortly before you revisit Shadow Moses, Snake has a dream where he's on Shadow Moses in his youth, and you have to play a brief scene from the original MGS1 game.
 Besides earning face camo that makes Snake look like he did in the first game, there's no point to this dream.

 When Outer Haven first rises from the ocean, we get a shot of "Mount Snakemore": a reproduction of Mount Rushmore built into Haven's hull, with the likenesses of Big Boss and his clones in place of Washington and company.
 It appears on-screen for all of three seconds, after which it is never seen or mentioned again.

 In the final act, Raiden suddenly appears just in time to save Snake...with the new ability to conduct electricity.
 He proceeds to take care of the FROGs by electrocuting them.
 This fit his name well, but how and why it happened are never explained.

 Broken Base: The incredibly long cutscenes.
 The franchise already had long cutscenes but this game crosses the line with huge expositions needed to close the series.
 This resulted in jokes that the game was a movie.